kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/06-workers.md

 ## Join Workers

-If you did not note down the join command on the cotrolplane node after running `kubeadm`, you can recover it by running the following on `controlplane`
+If you did not note down the join command on the controlplane node after running `kubeadm`, you can recover it by running the following on `controlplane`

 ```bash
 kubeadm token create --print-join-command